Submitting Time Reports

 What counts as advanced training?

 You may claim advanced training hours for any training approved by the chapter.
 Speaker presentations at all chapter meetings count as advanced training.
-Other advanced training opportunities are listed in the chapter newsletter and disseminated by email or on Meetup.
+Other advanced training opportunities are listed on Meetup or disseminated by email.
 NOTE: Only actual presentation time at chapter meetings (usually one hour) counts as advanced training.

-You must report your advanced training time from chapter meetings.
+You must report your advanced training time from chapter meetings in VMS.
 It is not cross-referenced to the meeting sign-in sheets.

 If I attend one of our chapter training class sessions for new members, can I claim advanced training for that class?

 Generally, no. The material being covered is the same material covered in your own initial training, so it is redundant, not new training.
-There can be exceptions, but these will be announced in advance to give everyone the opportunity to attend.
+There can be exceptions if there is a new speaker or a new subject you have not heard before, but these will be announced in advance to give everyone the opportunity to attend.

 Where else do I get advanced training?

 There are many opportunities for advanced training throughout the year, in addition to those offered by the chapter.
 Click here for a list of approved training topics and sponsors.
 Classes and presentations that meet these guidelines may be claimed as advanced training without prior approval by the training committee.
-Be sure to note on your time sheet both the topic and sponsor of the activity in order to assure you receive credit for it.
+Be sure to document in your description in VMS both the topic and sponsor of the activity in order to assure you receive credit for it.

 If I attend another organization, like Bastrop Audubon’s, meeting to hear their speaker, how do I claim my time?